voyagersearch/voyager-py/processing/docs/create_esri_package.md

   - Inputs must have a spatial reference.
   - A processing extent can be specified to limit the geographic area being packaged.
   - If no processing extent is specified, the full extent of inputs is used.
-  - The projection is used to project the output results.
-The default is WGS84.
   - The package file can be downloaded and opened directly in ArcMap.
   - The output data for layer and map packages is a file geodatabase.
   - Non-spatial files such as text files, PDF, and Office documents will be included in the package.